sanyaade/Package/src/body.md

     $('...').animate(...);

 Obviously if you have jQuery etc on your page already then it will not overwrite the $ variable, it will just not use it.

+## Elements

+In the previous section I created an element.
+Now I will explain the five element functions.

+### createElement(name, contents, attributes, styles)

+This function takes four arguments, the name of the tag, the innerHTML or *contents* of the tag, the attributes to be assigned to it (or false if you want to skip it) and the styles to be assigned to it.

+It will return the finished element.

+The following script will create a paragraph tag with `Hello, World!` as its contents.

+    var myElement = Spark.createElement('p', 'Hello, World!');

+Now if we want to make it red, we pass false for the attributes because we are not setting any, and an object with `color: '#FF0000'` inside it.

+    var myElement = Spark.createElement('p', 'Hello, World!', false, {
+        color: '#FF0000'
+    });

+If we wanted to create it with its title set to `Greeting` we would use the following.

+    var myElement = Spark.createElement('p', 'Hello, World!', {
+        title: 'Greeting'
+    }, {
+        color: '#FF0000'
+    });

+### insertElement(name, contents, attributes, styles)

+This takes the same arguments as the previous function but immediately inserts the element into the found elements.

+This is what we used for the `Hello, World!` example.

+    $('body').insertElement('p', 'Hello, World!');

+You can also pass a pre created element like so.

+    // Create the element
+    var myElement = Spark.createElement('p', 'Hello, World!');

+    // Insert the element
+    $('body').insertElement(myElement);

+### prependElement(name, contents, attributes, styles)

+This works exactly the same as the `insertElement` function.
+The only difference is that it inserts the element before the found elements.

+### appendElement(name, contents, attributes, styles)

+This works exactly the same as the `insertElement` function.
+The only difference is that it inserts the element after the found elements.

+### removeElement()

+This removes all found elements.
+So to remove all paragraph tags with a class of `warning` from the page you would use the following line.

+    $('p.warning').removeElement();